 Steve and Amanda felt comfortable with the 8 recommendations their PFP advisor presented them.
 On the spot, their PFP advisor showed them 2 plan scenarios - one scenario where 5 of the 8 recommendations were implemented, and another scenario where all 8 of the recommendations were to be implemented.

 In the first scenario (with 5 of the recommendations implemented), Steve and Amanda's probability of success went from 66% to 71%.
-At their PFP advisors recommendation, they adjusted that scenario slightly to reduce the Doe's annual pre-retirement spending by $400/month, resulting in a success rate increase to 74%!
+At their PFP advisors' recommendation, they adjusted that scenario slightly to reduce the Doe's annual pre-retirement spending by $400/month, resulting in a success rate increase to 74%!
 Steve and Amanda were surprised at how sensitive the plan was to spending and made a mental note to think further on that.

 In the second scenario (with all 8 of the recommendations implemented), the probability of success went to a whopping 82%.
 In addition, their PFP advisor demonstrated how, by executing on the additional 3 recommendations Steve and Amanda would not need to reduce retirement spending and still maintain the 82% success rate.